 The operating cycle of the Company's real estate operations varies from project to project depending on the size of the project, type of development, project complexities and related approvals.
 Assets and Liabilities are classified into current and non-current based on the operating cycle.

-3.2 Functional and presentation of currency
+3.2.
+Functional and presentation of currency

-pcial Statements are prepared in Indian Rupees which is also the Company's functional currency.
+The financial statements are prepared in Indian Rupees which is also the Company's functional currency.
+All amounts are rounded to the nearest rupees in Millions.